finos/FDC3/docs/api/ref/DesktopAgent.md

 getCurrentChannel() : Promise<Channel | null>;
 ```

-Returns the `Channel` object for the current channel membership.
+Returns the `Channel` object for the current User Channel membership.
 Returns `null` if the app is not joined to a channel.

 #### Examples